Food As Medicine

 Recent research suggests that women who eat a diet high in processed foods are more prone to depression because of the composition of their gut flora (16,17).
 A great deal of research now suggests that our gut flora affects our physical and mental well-being.
 Children can also suffer from behavioural problems stemming from a poor diet and gut flora.
 Poor gut health can cause brain fog, anxiety, and mood disorders.

-Reducing refined sugars, which can feed yeasts/fungi and harmful bacteria, eliminating processed foods while increasing the consumption of fresh fruits and vegetables, including prebiotic foods such as yogurt, kefir, and sourdough bread, adding a probiotic formula, and natural honey can improve the microbiome, leading to better nutrient absorption and better overall mental and physical health.
+Reducing refined sugars, which can fuel harmful yeasts, fungi, and bacteria, while eliminating processed foods can significantly improve gut health.
+Increasing the intake of fresh fruits, vegetables, and prebiotic-rich foods like yogurt, kefir, and sourdough bread, along with adding a probiotic supplement and natural honey, supports a healthier microbiome.
+This, in turn, enhances nutrient absorption and contributes to better overall mental and physical well-being.

 Manuka Honey Benefits

-3. Food to Prevent Illness and Maintain Health
+3. Food as Medicine: Preventing Illness and Maintaining Health

 While food can be used to help the body recover from illness, the main aim of natural medicine is to maintain a state of wellness to prevent sickness, both acute and chronic.

-By eating fresh vegetables raw or lightly steamed, you are obtaining maximum nutrition.
-Eating foods in season, locally grown, also means nutrients will be at their highest.
-Eating a variety of colors in fruit and vegetables helps to ensure a wide range of vitamins and minerals are available, as well as a variety of fiber.
+By eating fresh vegetables - raw or lightly steamed - you are obtaining maximum nutrition.
+Eating foods that are in season and locally grown also means nutrients will be at their highest.
+Eating a variety of colours in fruit and vegetables helps to ensure a wide range of vitamins and minerals are available, as well as a variety of fibre.

 Manuka Honey Superfoods